Talcum powder and cancer

 Before the 1970s, talcum powder was often contaminated with asbestos fibres which are known to cause cancer.
 But since then, all home products containing talcum powder are legally obliged to be asbestos-free.

-Putting the risks into perspective
+Putting any risk into perspective

 Question about cancer?
 Contact our information nurse team